espressif/esp-ppq/md_doc/Passes/RuntimeCalibrationPass.md

         Can be mse, kl, percentile, minmax, this parameter is case insensitive.

-        You can register your own calibration method through functions in ppq.api
+        You can register your own calibration method through functions in esp_ppq.api

 * override(bool)